Why Are Dogs Scared of Fireworks? Tips for Fourth of July

 - Boxers, Chinese Crested, and Great Danes had lower frequencies of fear created by noise

-Another study found that a dog’s early environment and exposure to specific loud noises also play a part in developing fear responses to noises.
+Another study found that dogs’ early environment and exposure to loud noises also play a part in sound sensitivity.

 How to Calm a Dog That’s Scared of Fireworks

-Mother dogs release special calming pheromones a few days after giving birth.
-Humans can’t smell these chemical messengers, but they have an effect on both puppies and adult dogs.
-You can try out the synthetic version of dog appeasing pheromones that’s available in plug-in diffusers, calming collars, and sprays.
+A few days after giving birth, mother dogs release special calming pheromones.
+Humans can’t smell these chemical messengers, but they have a calming effect on both puppies and adult dogs.
+You can try out synthetic versions of dog-appeasing pheromones via plug-in diffusers, calming collars, and sprays.

 Make your pup feel safe and secure in an anxiety vest.

 It’s the same idea as swaddling a baby or wrapping yourself up in a cozy blanket.
-Dog anxiety vests give your dog that secure feeling of being all bundled up, which can help calm your dog.
-It’s probably the most natural thing you can do to help keep your dog calm–and of course giving them extra snuggles during the fireworks.
+Dog anxiety vests help your pup feel more secure, which can help calm their anxiety.
+It’s probably the most natural thing you can do to keep your dog calm, and of course, giving them extra snuggles during the fireworks.

 Set up a doggy safe space in your house.

 Keep your dog inside during the fireworks, and make sure they have a spot where they feel safe.
-If your dog already has their own crate where they can come and go, you can put some puzzle treat toys and chew toys in there.
+If your dog already has their own crate where they can come and go, you can put some puzzle treat toys or chew toys inside.
 This will keep them focused on something enjoyable while they hang out in their safe spot.

 If your dog doesn’t already use a crate, it’s best to set up another type of space.
 You can get them a cozy new bed or just pile up some clothes you’ve worn–trust us, your dog will love the smell.

-Then make sure you have some amazing treats and new toys that you only bring out when the fireworks start.
-Treat toys like KONG or Busy Buddies where your pup will have to work to get the treat out are great for providing the perfect distraction.
+Then, make sure you have some amazing treats and new toys that you only bring out when the fireworks start.
+Treat toys like KONG or Busy Buddies are great for redirecting anxious dogs.
+They have to work to get the treat out, focusing their attention on something fun instead of something scary.

 Play some calming music or use white noise.